mlaursen/dotfiles/README.md

 - update the Network configuration to auto-connect to eth0 so that I don't need to manually reconnect each time the VM is resumed.
-- update the Network Prefrences to be the current timezone and use network to determine
+- update the Network Preferences to be the current timezone and use network to determine
 - choose the GNOME Desktop installation and don't check any other feature